 Of all the potential injuries a person can sustain in an accident, traumatic brain injuries are some of the most frightening.
 There are several aspects of traumatic brain injuries that make them especially diabolical in nature:

-- Brain injuries aren’t always apparent at the time of the accident, and can manifest later
+- Brain injuries aren’t always apparent at the time of the accident and can manifest later

-- These injuries can occur deep in the brain, making them hard to detect even for health care professionals
+- These injuries can occur deep in the brain, making them hard to detect even for healthcare professionals

-The Causes of Traumatic Brain Injuries
+What are the Causes of Traumatic Brain Injuries?

 Any violent blow or jostling of the head, such as whiplash during a car crash, a slip and fall or countless other potential types of accidents, can cause the brain to collide with the interior of the skull, potentially resulting in bruising, tearing, bleeding or other damage.